 Understanding how to harness the voices of your customers can be a very effective and cost efficient marketing tool.
 The approach you take towards the management of these experiences is often underestimated.
 Through empathy and accountability a company can convert an upset customer into a brand advocate and harness a pleasant experience into repeat business.
 Henry Ford once said, “You can’t build a reputation on what you’re going to do” – be trustworthy and take action for your brand.
 Embrace this idea and reap the rewards of reviews.

 Interested in technologies that will enable your organization to handle reviews effectively?
-Contact @dacgroup to see if we can help!
+Contact DAC today to find out more!